Melde dich jetzt bei Workaway an, um zusätzlich 1 Monat kostenlos von Mark & Rhonda zu erhalten!

 I live quite close to Dublin Airport.
 It's a short bus ride from here.
 I usually allow twenty minutes to drive to the airport, although once I was late for a flight and a friend got me there in just under eight minutes!

-Dublin's the prime transport hub for the whole country, which makes it easy to take trips to beautiful Glendalough, picturesque Powerscourt, or (in my opinion) the most interesting site in Ireland, Newgrange/Bru Na Boinne (a passage tomb complex that is older than the Egyptian Pyramids), and many other awesome and fascinating places.
+Dublin's the prime transport hub for the whole country, which makes it easy to take trips to beautiful Glendalough, picturesque Powerscourt, or (in my opinion) the most interesting site in Ireland, Newgrange/Bru Na Boinne (a passage tomb complex that is older than the Egyptian Pyramids), not to mention, many other awesome and fascinating places.
 You can take trips further afield with one train ride or bus journey from Dublin, such as to Galway in the West, Cork in the South, or the Titanic Museum in the city of Belfast in the North.
 It's easy to get anywhere in Ireland from here.

 • Etwas mehr Information